BREAKING NEWS: HUGE LOSS FOR RISK-POOLED SMALL CAPTIVES IN RESERVE MECHANICAL

 More than half of the states have now passed captive insurance enabling statutes, and more than a half-dozen of those states now aggressively cater to the domestic captive market.
 Captives are now being formed for medium-sized businesses that are able to pay as little as $500,000 per year in premiums to their captive.

 Unfortunately, beginning in the late-2000s, certain small captive insurance companies which elect under Internal Revenue Code section 831(b), began to be mass-marketed as tax shelters, thus drawing the ire of Congress and the IRS, and so now greater care must be taken with so-called "831(b) captives" to ensure that they are indeed fully tax-compliant.
+Because of the media attention focused on these smallish captives, they command a wildly disproportional amount of the discussion about captives although in terms of total premium dollars received they are but a drop in the bucket compared to the larger corporate captives.

 2017.11.17 ...
 Avrahamis' Motion For Reconsideration Rolls Snake-Eyes In U.S. Tax Court